Skip to content

 Background & Motivation

-• Information Leakage: The ability of \(z_j\) to predict \(c_j\) does not imply that \(z_j\) encodes only \(c_j\).
-In the extreme case, \(z_j\) may encode the entire input \(\mathbf{x}\) while still satisfying the CBM constraint.
+• Information Leakage: \(z_j\) predicting \(c_j\) is not equivalent to \(z_j\) only encoding \(c_j\).
+In extreme cases, \(z_j\) might encode the entire input \(\mathbf{x}\) while still satisfying CBM constraints.

 • Two Consequences:

-• Impaired Interpretability: \(z_j\) cannot be fully explained by \(c_j\).
+• Compromised Interpretability: \(z_j\) cannot be fully explained by \(c_j\).

-• Theoretical Flaw in CBM Interventions: There is no directed path from \(c_j\) to \(z_j\) in CBMs, leaving \(p(z_j|c_j)\) undefined in the graphical model.
-Existing interventions rely on an ad-hoc approximation via empirical quantiles of the sigmoid inverse.
+• Theoretical Flaws in CBM Interventions: There is no directed path from \(c_j\) to \(z_j\) in CBMs; \(p(z_j|c_j)\) is undefined in the graphical model.
+Existing interventions rely on ad-hoc empirical quantile approximations of the inverse sigmoid function.

-Core Distinction: VM vs. CBM vs. MCBM
+Core Difference: CBM vs. MCBM

 VM CBM MCBM